Density of states #

 Projected density of states example for SrTiO3 with Sr, Ti eg and t2g, and O channels

-Input and Parsing #
+Input and parsing #

 DOS plotting requires DOS data and optionally structural metadata.
 In this documentation, VASP files are used as an example.
 Because DOSCAR contains the Fermi energy, the VASP page does not include a Fermi-energy input field.